 Down Under is a composition made in response to field material from Melbourne Zoo.
 It uses FFT processing to manipulate, destroy and create senses of space.

 State Machine is a multidisciplinary exploration into artificial simulation, memory and perception.
 It explores themes of surveillance and contrasts the passivity of the machine with the sentimentality of the human experience.

 At the beginning of 2018 I downloaded all of my facebook data.
 A decades worth of messages, check ins, statuses, photos, videos and assorted ephemera were all bundled and emailed to me as a huge 5gb document.
-Raking through this digital archive of my online representation of myself, I found myself wondering what could be pieced together by the analysis and repurposing of this data.
-Could I make a believable simulation of myself, or at the very least a machine which could take this input, process it in a basic simulation of a cognitive system, and output it to create something new.
+Raking through this digital archive of my online representation of self, I began wondering what could be pieced together by the analysis and repurposing of this data.
+Could I construct a believable simulation of myself, or at the very least a machine which could take this input, process it in a basic simulation of a cognitive system, and output it to create something new?
 I have refined a number of outcomes which reflect on the contrasts and similarities between the simulated and “real” brain.

 Taking the form of online content, interactive installation and sound composition.
 State machine is an ambitious and ongoing project in which I attempt to see what can be recreated from all of this data.

-The website - found here takes 10 years of facebook messenger data, and runs it through a regressive markov chain algorithm. this takes the weighted probablities attached to words and adds them together, creating a set of probablities for which words will follow which.
+The website - found here takes 10 years of facebook messenger logs, and runs them through a series of markov chains.
+These chains take the weighted probablities attached to words and adds them together, creating a set of probablities for which words will follow which.
 For instance, "I" is more likely to follow "If" than "Banana", so "I" has a higher probability than "Banana" of ocurring after the word "If".
 By chaining together a large number of these probabilities, somewhat meaningful sentences can be constructed.